 - Brush a small amount of melted butter on bottom of a 9 x 13-inch baking dish.
 Place three pieces of Phyllo dough into the bottom of the baking dish.

 - Brush gently with melted butter (don’t be shy, but don’t overdo).
 Continue with process until half of the Phyllo dough is on the bottom.

 - Pour spinach mixture over Phyllo dough.

-- Butter top layer and sprinkle a small amount of cold water on top.
+- Place three pieces of Phyllo dough over mixture and brush with butter.
+Continue with Phyllo dough and butter.
+Butter top layer and sprinkle a small amount of cold water on top.
 Tuck in edges.

 - Bake for 1 hour.